mingyuansung/mingyuansung.github.io/_posts/2014-05-11-installation-note.md

 * To force running under JDK 1.7 edit /Applications/IntelliJ IDEA 13.app/Contents/Info.plist file, change JVMVersion from 1.6* to 1.7* :
 * Ask Chris for company license
-* Go to intellij confiuration -> plugins -> browse repository and install php, php annotations, Symfony2 Plugin, Symfony2 - Clickable Views.
+* Go to intellij Preferences -> plugins -> browse repository and install php, php annotations, Symfony2 Plugin, Symfony2 - Clickable Views.
+* Go to intellij Preferences -> PHP and define php interpreter points to /opt/local/bin
+* Go to intellij Preferences -> PHP and I put the following to incldue path:
+    * /opt/local/bin
+    * /opt/local/lib/php54/share/pear
+    * /Users/ming/EDEN/sf2/vendor
+* Go to intellij Preferences -> PHP ->phpunit and point to /opt/local/bin/phpunit.phar
 * Create an empty project and the module under the project should point to your `/EDEN/sf2` directory.
 In the module, please exclude folders `/app/cache` and `/vendor`.
+* You can go to RUN -> Edit Configurations... -> + -> add PHPUnit -> create "TestAll" and the test runner directory points to `/Users/mingsung/EDEN/sf2/tests/Source44/Test` and the configuration file points to `/Users/mingsung/EDEN/sf2/tests/phpunit.xml`, then you can run all the EDEN unit tests within IntelliJ
 * Clone `https://github.com/Source-Intelligence/misc` then get //MISC/intelliJ/source44_cs.xml style file and copy to /Users//Library/Preferences/IntelliJIdea13/codestyles/ directory.
 Update the IntelliJ PHP style under code style/php/Wrapping and Braces/ and check both 'Class field/constant groups/Align fields in columns' and 'Class field/constant groups/Align constants'.

+## 8. Verify
+* Try running the check script: `php sf2/app/check.php`
+    * Follow any recommendations
+* Try running the tests
+    * `phpunit --configuration sf2/tests/phpunit.xml`
+* Try rebuilding the cache
+    * `php sf2/app/console cache:clear`
+* Start (or restart) apache and try visiting `www.sourceintelligence.local/app_dev.php` in your browser
+* To login (assuming you have populated local database with dev data)
+    * Create a user via the app/console CLI - source44:user:create